North Vancouver School District

 Young artists ages 8 - 15 will explore their surroundings with artist Samuel Roy-Bois in the beautiful setting of Paradise Valley.
 From July 8 to 12 (5 days and 4 nights), campers will receive in-depth instruction in collage, drawing, painting and printmaking, and explore concepts of form and colour.
 Working in small studio groups, teachers emphasize individual skill development and artistic style.
 This week-long studio program is well balanced with outdoor recreation and studio time.
 Visit the Artists for Kids website for more information and to register.

-Tə swaw̓ləs wə t̕əməx̌t tə meqəns, The Boys Who Braid Their Hair — April 25 to May 19
+Tə swaw̓ləs wə t̕əməx̌t tə meqəns, The Boys Who Braid Their Hair — Open until May 19

 Originally showcased at the Polygon Gallery on April 3 and 4, The Boys Who Braid Their Hair exhibition has been extended.
-Join the səlilwətaɬ Tsleil-Waututh Nation for an exhibition of cultural celebration, at The Nature House at Maplewood Flats.
+Join the səlilwətaɬ Tsleil-Waututh Nation for an exhibition of cultural celebration, at the Polygon Gallery.
 The exhibition sheds light on the sacredness of long hair, its profound teachings, and will delve into the meaning behind the braid to showcase the powerful narrative of boys and men who embrace their spiritual connection through the beauty of hair.
 This project holds immense importance as it serves as a bridge between the səlilwətaɬ community and the broader public, fostering understanding, respect, and appreciation for Indigenous culture.
 Visit the Tsleil-Waututh Nation website for more information.

-North Vancouver Recreation and Culture: Youth Week — May 1 to 7
+North Vancouver Recreation & Culture: Youth Week – May 1 to 7